Crockpot Meatballs with Grape Jelly Sauce

 • Cranberry sauce.
 Some meatball devotées use canned cranberry sauce (yes, the smooth type!) in their party meatballs.
 It ups the tangy factor a little and tastes just as good.

 • Meatballs with grape jelly and mustard.
-Basic yellow mustard and grape jelly, what some people use as baked ham sauce, is pretty wonderful on crockpot meatballs.
+Basic yellow mustard and grape jelly, which some people use as baked ham sauce, is pretty wonderful on crockpot meatballs.

 • Swedish meatballs.
-The Best Swedish Meatballs recipe are delicious, creamy sauce and all.
+The Best Swedish Meatballs are delicious, creamy sauce and all.

 • Other fruit jelly for meatballs.
 Some cooks like using apple jelly or even elderberry jelly as a grape jelly substitute.
 That’s fine!
 They will be delicious with either.